The ultimate 2 Week Laos Itinerary

 *Note it does cost to go to these viewpoints 5,000 Kip per person.

 Day 8: Vientiane

 Arrive in Vientiane and arrange a night bus for tomorrow night that will get you to Pakse.

-Barn1920s Hostel– Friendly atmosphere, great place to meet fellow travelers.
-Located near the night market and its clean and comfortable.
+Friendly atmosphere, great place to meet fellow travelers.
+Located near the night market and its clean and comfortable on this Laos itinerary.